 Examine and study texts from the ancient world, on stone, papyrus and parchment, and learn about the multicultural world of the Mediterranean, traces of which are all around you!

 The skills taught in Latin and Greek are useful in many ways.
 The critical thinking and analytical skills (gleaned from a thorough knowledge of Latin and Greek) will benefit you in any class you take at the university.
 Students interested in subjects in the sciences and engineering will find the development of these skills invaluable.
 All students can benefit from improved English skills, particularly those students interested in Communications, Journalism, Law, and all the Humanities.
 Many students find Latin and Greek so helpful and fascinating that they choose these languages as a major or minor.
 Learning Latin and Greek is no more difficult than learning Spanish or French.
 We teach time-saving language learning strategies and skills in a highly structured format.
 As these are ancient languages, we focus primarily only on reading texts.
 Our department provides free "drop-in" tutoring available to all students in the Elementary Latin and Greek Courses.

-This concentration requires study of both classical Greek and Latin; the student chooses one language as the major language for the purpose of determining requirements.
+This major requires study of both classical Greek and Latin; the student chooses one language as the primary language for the purpose of determining requirements.
 The student takes a minimum of nine courses (of at least three credits each) including:

-- In the major language, at least three courses at the 400-level or above; 300- level courses count toward the concentration in the major language only.
+- In the primary language, at least three courses at the 400-level or above.

-- In the minor language, at least one course at the 400-level or above.
+- In the primary language, at least three courses at the 300-level or above.